kyvernfoundation/isorro/tools/ai.md

 ## Other artificial intelligence
 - ChatGPT is also very impressive, but you have to pay to unlock more features.
   - Good news: Copilot uses the power of GPT without its limitations.
+- Mixtral seems a good proposition if you want to create your own ia.